SCI3302 Industry Placement

 Requirements for students to complete each assessment item satisfactorily:

 To complete each of the assignments satisfactorily, students must obtain at least 50% of the marks available for each assignment.
-There are special requirements for Bachelor of Technology (Wine) students completing this course.
-This course involves gaining 12 weeks experience in an approved commercial vineyard and winery.
-A satisfactory grade for this course requires the submission of experience declarations forms, signed by both the student and supervisor, and approval by the course coordinator of the work type and duration and the appropriateness of the supervisors to access and verify the type, duration and standard of work.
-To successfully complete this course the student must clearly demonstrate: at least 12 weeks of general experience in the wine industry; that the work performed to gain this experience was of a standard deemed satisfactory by the wine industry supervisor, and that the experience gained must be general and not be limited to one specific activity in the wine industry (i.e. just cellar door sales or laboratory work or harvest etc…) but a combination of activities.
-To satisfy the generality of experience, the declaration form must demonstrate that experience is gained in at least three of the following areas.
-Vineyard-based: harvesting, canopy management, disease management, irrigation management, floor management; Winery-based: equipment preparation, grape receiving and must handling, fermentation procedures, fining, stabilisation, clarification and bottling, wine industry laboratory work, marketing / cellar door sales.
+This course involves gaining 15 weeks experience in an approved workplace.
+A satisfactory grade for this course requires the submission of experience declarations forms, signed by both the student and supervisor, and approval by the SCI3302 course coordinator of the work type and duration and the appropriateness of the supervisors to access and verify the type, duration and standard of work.
+To successfully complete this course the student must clearly demonstrate: at least 15 weeks of general experience in the workplace; that the work performed to gain this experience was of a standard deemed satisfactory by the workplace supervisor, and that the experience gained must be general and not be limited to one specific activity in the workplace .

 Penalties for late submission of required work: